AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 ### Tests are fast

-Tests run on an `SQLite memory` database are fast, faster than using MySQL or PostgreSQL to test your application.
+Tests run on a `SQLite memory` database are fast, faster than using MySQL or PostgreSQL to test your application.
 Here is a quick benchmark to show the differences between PostgreSQL, SQLite file and in-memory databases.
 The result shows the creation of a thousand posts on a rails console with each adapter.

 ~~~ruby
 Post.create! title: 'title1'